-Treating someone poorly (e.g., threats, name calling, pushing, hitting, using violence, making sexual remarks, leaving them out) because they identify as LGTBQ* (lesbian, gay, bisexual, trans-identified, two-spirit, queer, questioning, intersex, and asexual), are forms of homophobic, biphobic and transphobic bullying.
-Research shows that youth who identify as LGBTQ* are more likely to attempt suicide than their heterosexual peers.
-For more information on homophobia, biphobia and transphobia, visit our Sexual Diversity page.
+Treating someone poorly because they identify as LGBTQ2S+ is a distinct type of bullying.
+It’s called homophobic, biphobic and transphobic bullying.
+Research shows that youth who identify as LGBTQ2S+ are more likely to attempt suicide than other youth.
+For more information on homophobia, biphobia and transphobia, see Sexual and Gender Diversity.

-What Parents Can Do About Homophobic, Biphobic or Transphobic Bullying
+What you can do about Homophobic, Biphobic or Transphobic Bullying

 - Listen.
 Don’t judge them or blame them for what happened.